 You cannot say that the man in the relationship is bringing in the money and the woman is at home taking care of the kids and that’s the way it’s supposed to be.
 You need to make it clear that what each person does matters a lot.

 For example, the man tells his partner that she has the most important job in the world, raising the kids and taking care of the family.
-So he makes coffee for her in the morning as a way of showing that he isn’t taking her for granted.
+So he makes coffee for her in the morning as his way to communicate that he isn’t taking her for granted.

 You want your spouse to feel special, instead of assuming the wife is supposed to look after the family because the husband is working.
 Making your partner feel special can be the little things, like saying some praise to the husband after he comes home after a hard day at work.
 Compliment him for providing food and shelter for the family.